dh4/mupen64plus-qt/README.md

 You can find the MD5 of a game by using the table or list view and adding "MD5" to the current information.

-Edit data.xml with a text editor and replace any information you want to change.
+Edit data.json with a text editor and replace any information you want to change.
 You can also replace boxart-front.{jpg,png} with an image of your choosing.

 #### Extending the network timeout to TheGamesDB